 - the essential oil, which guarantees its fragrance,

-- the base, consisting of a mixture of powders of vegetable origin, which has a “cohesive and combustive” function, that is, it allows the incense to burn on the stick.
+- the base, consisting of a mixture of powders of vegetable origin, has a “cohesive and combustive” function, that is, it allows the incense to burn on the stick.

 In the best of cases, therefore, the toxicity comes from the simple combustion of the base, which often makes up the majority of the stick!